A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Spacetime symmetries

+The kernel of $\Lambda$ is $Z_2 \overset{\text{def}}= \{\mathbb{1} , -\mathbb{1} \}$, the $2$-element group.
+Thus we have the following \textit{short exact sequence} of Lie groups:\marginpar{A short exact sequence is such that the image of a homomorphism is the kernel of the next one.}

+where the map $Z_2 \to \SL$ is the inclusion of $Z_2$ into \SL.
+In particular, we have the following isomorphism of groups

-$SL_2(\mathbb{C})$ is said to be the double cover, or the universal cover, of $SO^+(3,1)$, or sometimes also the \textit{Lorentz spin group}.
-This gives a first glimpse on the role of $SL_2(\mathbb{C})$ in fundamental physics.
+\SL is said to be the double cover, or the universal cover, of \textsc{SO$^+$(3,1)}.
+For that reason it is sometimes called the \textit{Lorentz spin group}.
+This gives a first glimpse on the role of \SL in fundamental physics.